Generalized Perturbed Kepler Problem: Gravitational Wave Imprints from Eccentric Compact Binaries: Formulation of the problem

 Such perturbations to the Kepler problem as modeled in Eq.~\eqref{pot} by introducing corrections to the ``radial force'' is truly ubiquitous in astrophysical scenarios.
-For example, axially symmetric perturbations (like those arising from extended mass distributions, modifications to Kerr paradigm, or new binary attributes) naturally contribute only radial forces preserving the conservation of angular momentum and ensuring the motion remains planar.
-These conservative perturbations are derivable from a scalar potential (i.e., $\vec{F} = -\vec{\nabla} V$), allowing for analytically tractable frameworks in a wide class of astrophysical systems.\\
+For example, axially symmetric perturbations (like those arising from extended mass distributions, modifications to the Kerr paradigm, or new binary attributes) naturally contribute only radial forces, preserving the conservation of angular momentum and ensuring the motion remains planar.
+These conservative perturbations are derivable from a scalar potential (i.e., $\vec{F} = -\vec{\nabla} V$), which enables analytically tractable descriptions across a broad class of astrophysical systems that we investigate in this work.
+In such radially-perturbed settings, conservation of angular momentum (both in magnitude and direction) of the binary follows as an immediate consequence.
+We emphasize, however, that there exist physically relevant scenarios where the angular momentum of the binary alone may not be conserved, either due to dissipative losses or angular momentum transfer to ambient environment.
+Such mechanisms introduce additional dynamical features, including, for example, out-of-plane precession.
+A detailed treatment of these more general situations lies beyond the scope of the present analysis and will be explored in future works.

-Fig.~\ref{fig:ratio} illustrates that the contribution from each $n_k$, quantified by the ratio $|n_k|/\nu_k$, generally grows with frequency across all $k$, except for $k=1$, which remains constant.
+Fig.~\ref{fig:ratio} illustrates that the contribution from each $n_k$, quantified by the ratio $|n_k|/\nu_k$, which generally grows with frequency across all $k$, except for $k=1$ that remains constant\footnote{In Fig.~\ref{fig:ratio}, our choices of $|n_k|$ are phenomenologically motivated and and primarily intended for illustrative purposes.
+However, their values are not completely arbitrary and unphysical.
+As a concrete example, consider a compact neutron star binary with aligned magnetic fields of $B \sim 10^{15}\, \text{G}$ for each component.
+In our framework, this corresponds to $k=3$ with a value of $|n_3| \sim 500$ and $|n_k|/\nu_k = 10^{-3}$ at $f=10\, \text{Hz}$.
+This motivates our representative choice of $|n_3| = 220$.
+Also, since different $n_k$ originates from distinct astrophysical mechanism, they may not obey fixed scaling laws and in fact, a given system may only produce a certain set of $k$-perturbations.}.
 Importantly, these contributions stay within the regime of validity of our perturbative treatment.
-This suggests that ground-based detectors like LIGO have promising potential to constrain even small/moderate values of such parameters.
-However, the prospect will be particularly favorable for LISA, which will ``see'' the GW signal for a very long time and will be able to probe the slightest of deviations from the Keplerian picture.
+This suggests that ground-based detectors like LIGO may have potential to constrain some of these $n_k$ parameters depending on their relative strength with respect to the Keplerian background.
+However, the prospect will be particularly favorable for LISA, which will ``see'' the GW signal for a very long time and will be able to probe the slightest deviation from the Keplerian picture.
 Notably, the behavior of the $k=2$ curve deviates from the others, and several curves with $k > 1$ intersect each other at some high frequencies.
-These features are a direct consequence of the ratio $|n_k|/\nu_k$ scaling as $f^{2(k-1)/3}$.\\
+These features are a direct consequence of the ratio $|n_k|/\nu_k$ scaling as $f^{2(k-1)/3}$.